dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 ## Introduction

-Currently our [ePages Selenium Framework](https://developer.epages.com/blog/2015/07/23/the-epages-selenium-framework.html) has evolved to a reputable instrument for quality assurance of the next iteration of the epages platform.
+Currently our [ePages Selenium Framework](https://developer.epages.com/blog/2015/07/23/the-epages-selenium-framework.html) has evolved to a reputable instrument for quality assurance of the next iteration of the ePages platform.
 The development teams are highly deliberated in implementing corresponding automated integration tests for each feature to safeguard the functionality of every cartridge (software module).

-In our continuous delivery pipeline we run all these provided tests in various sets on every possible type of epages environment, which is freshly installed or patched to the latest release candidate.
+In our continuous delivery pipeline we run all these provided tests in various sets on every possible type of ePages environment, which is freshly installed or patched to the latest release candidate.
 Before releasing the next version increment of epages the evaluation of all test results from each epages machine is very important.

 ## Motivation

-In the past an engineer of the release and test automation team needed to log in to a dozen of different pipeline machines – which simulate the various use cases of epages in production – to collect hundreds of test results, transfer them into our developer wiki and check them for failures on a daily basis.
+In the past an engineer of the release and test automation team needed to log in to a dozen of different pipeline machines – which simulate the various use cases of ePages in production – to collect hundreds of test results, transfer them into our developer wiki and check them for failures on a daily basis.

 This tedious collection task was soon identified as a major pain point.
 Hence, we decided to fully automate the process and figure out an effective, reliable and centralised storage solution for all test reports.